 - Adhesion to other organs or tissue from scar tissue formation

-Almost all of the normal complications related to defective hernia mesh devices require additional surgery to repair or correct.
+Many of these complications require additional surgery to repair or correct.

 - C.R.
 Bard Kugel Hernia Mesh 1998-2007

 - Atrium Medical C-Qur Mesh / Patch 2006-2015

 Our lawyers are also looking at LifeCell Strattice and Surgimesh claims which we talk about more below.